Goose4me/weather-api-service/README.md

 - Move confirmation mail sending to `mail-sender`
 - Add cache for weather info to reduce API calls.
 Redis best option, but simple map should work
 - Improve test coverage.
 Now around `50%`
+- Improve logic for daily sending.
+Probably need other goroutine and ability to set something like start point
 ---

 ## Getting Started